Skip to Content

 Everglades Mink

-The Everglades mink is one of three mink species found in Florida, but this particular one is the only one found in the fresh, shallow waters of the Everglades.
+The Everglades mink is one of three mink species found in Florida but is the only one found in the fresh, shallow waters of the Everglades.
 They have dark brown fur, beady eyes, a smooth head, short legs, a bushy tail, and tiny ears.

 The Everglades mink is a relative of the weasel.
 They are semi-aquatic, with webbing between their toes.

-Scaring one might be an unpleasant experience for humans and animals, as they growl aggressively and hisses, culminating in a liquid attack that emits a potent stench.
-This same odor is used to alert other minks of their presence.
+The Everglades mink may growl aggressively and hiss if disturbed or scared, followed by a liquid attack that emits a potent stench.
+This odor is used to alert other minks of their presence.

 There are three species of weasel in North America.
 Find out what they are and where they live in this article I wrote.